mjf1406/DidgYa/README.md

 ### Complete

 -   2024/2/7
+    -   maybe fixed chart.js animates the chart from big to small over and over again on mobile by removing h-fit on its container
     -   icons now get added to the button when selecting in custom select
     -   chart.js tooltip now has the right time format
     -   `getTodayRecords()` now returns today's records, instead of all records